FrankwaP/mixxx-utils/README.md

 They work on Linux.
 For Windows there might be a few adaptations needed to make it work… I can totally do it, but unless someone shows an interest, I'm going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)

+IMPORTANT: As of May 4th 2024, Mixxx's database needs to be fixed so the Python tools work.
+Please see the[fix_mixxx_db.md](fix_mixxx_db.md) file.

 ## Python tools

 They are stored in the `python_tools` folder.